List of roller coaster elements: Cobra roll

 The cobra roll is a roller coaster inversion that resembles the shape of a cobra head when flaring its hood.
-The element consists of two half vertical loops facing the same direction joined together by two half corkscrews that each twist in opposite directions.
+The element consists of two half vertical loops facing the same direction joined by two half corkscrews that each twist in opposite directions.
 As the train completes the first half loop, it turns perpendicular into a half corkscrew, completing a first inversion.
 This is immediately followed by another half corkscrew that twists in the opposite direction into the other half vertical loop, completing a second inversion.
 The train exits the cobra roll traveling in the opposite direction from which it entered.

 Vekoma's Boomerang was the first model to incorporate a cobra roll, and the first Boomerang installation was Sea Serpent at Morey's Piers in 1984.

 Corkscrew

 A corkscrew inversion resembles a helix that rotates riders 360 degrees perpendicular to the track.
-It was named for its resemblance of a corkscrew tool, which is used to remove bottle corks.
-Unlike vertical loops, riders remain facing forward for the entire duration of the inversion.
-The corkscrew was the first modern-day inversion element to be featured on a roller coaster.
-It first appeared in 1975 with the release of Corkscrew, a roller coaster at Knott's Berry Farm designed by Arrow Dynamics.
+It was named for its resemblance of a corkscrew tool used to remove bottle corks.
+Unlike vertical loops, riders face forward for the duration of the inversion.
+The corkscrew was the first modern-day coaster inversion element.
+It first appeared in 1975 on a roller coaster with the same name at Knott's Berry Farm, designed by Arrow Dynamics.
 The element was well-received and became a staple of many early roller coasters that inverted riders.

 Corkscrews commonly exist in pairs, where the end of one leads straight into the next.
 Another configuration involves interlocking corkscrews, where two corkscrews are intertwined, with each crossing over the other's track.
 Both Nemesis Inferno at Thorpe Park and Medusa at Six Flags Great Adventure feature interlocking corkscrews.
-Bolliger & Mabillard introduced a variation of the corkscrew that the company calls a flat spin.
-Flat spins snap riders quickly through the inversion at varying speeds, as opposed to a standard corkscrew that rotates riders at slower, constant speeds.
+Bolliger & Mabillard introduced a variation of the corkscrew that they call a flat spin, where riders are quickly snapped through the inversion at varying speeds, as opposed to a standard corkscrew that rotates riders at slower, constant speeds.

 Cutback

-A cutback is a roller coaster inversion similar to a corkscrew, except the second half of the element is reversed.
+A cutback is an inversion similar to a corkscrew, except the second half of the element is reversed.
 The train exits the inversion in the opposite direction from which it entered.
 Arrow Dynamics debuted the feature on Drachen Fire at Busch Gardens Williamsburg in 1992.
 It can also be found on other coasters such as Twisted Timbers at Kings Dominion, Steel Curtain at Kennywood Park, and Wonder Woman Golden Lasso Coaster at Six Flags Fiesta Texas.

-Demonic Knot

-A demonic knot is a roller coaster inversion that features an inclined dive loop followed by an inclined immelmann.
-Flug der Dämonen, at Germany's Heide Park Resort, is the only ride to feature this inversion.

 Dive drop

-A dive drop (also known as a Wing Over Drop) is a roller coaster inversion in which a half-inline twist is performed at the top of a lift hill, leading into the initial drop.
+A dive drop (also known as a wing over drop) is a roller coaster inversion in which a half-inline twist is performed at the top of a lift hill, leading into the initial drop.
 Examples that feature this element include The Swarm at Thorpe Park, X-Flight at Six Flags Great America, and GateKeeper at Cedar Point.